apache/mesos/docs/configuration.md

   <td>
 The timeout within which all agents are expected to re-register when a new master is elected as the leader.
-Agents that do not re-register within the timeout will be removed from the registry and will be shutdown if they attempt to communicate with master.
+Agents that do not re-register within the timeout will be marked unreachable in the registry; if/when the agent re-registers with the master, any non-partition-aware tasks running on the agent will be terminated.
 <b>NOTE</b>: This value has to be at least 10mins. (default: 10mins)
   </td>
 </tr>